joplin/gsoc/ideas_2024.md

 ### 10. Rich text editor on mobile

-At present, Joplin Mobile only has a markdown editor, while Joplin Desktop has both markdown and rich text editors.
+At present, Joplin Mobile only has a Markdown editor, while Joplin Desktop has both Markdown and Rich Text editors.
 We would like to use the same rich text editor on mobile (though perhaps with improvements).

-Expected Outcome: Rich text editor on mobile.
+Expected Outcome: Rich Text editor on mobile.

 Difficulty Level: Medium